Compliance Certifications

 Whether you are thinking about how to become a compliance officer or you’re already working in the field, obtaining certification may help you achieve your career goals.
-Though compliance certification may not be mandatory, pursuing it may provide a variety of benefits.
+Although compliance certification may not be mandatory, pursuing it can offer a range of benefits.

-This compliance certification guide will help outline the benefits and different types of certifications as well as focusing on:
+This compliance certification guide will help outline the benefits and different types of certifications, as well as focus on:

 What is a Compliance Certification?

-If you’re interested in a career in compliance, you may be wondering what is compliance certification, and is it something you should seek out?
-According to the Compliance Certification Board (CCB), the definition of compliance certification is a credential that signifies that an individual has met a set of criteria specified by the board.
+If you’re interested in a career in compliance, you may be wondering what compliance certification is and whether it is something you should pursue.
+According to the Compliance Certification Board (CCB), compliance certification is a credential signifying that an individual has met the board’s criteria.
 The criteria include rigorous standards for professional conduct.

 In order to become certified by the CCB, which is a national accrediting agency, or by other accrediting agencies, you must typically complete educational and training requirements, as well as pass an examination.